Seligenstadt, Germany: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you are planning to go to the beautiful Einhardbasilika, it's worthwhile to wear modest clothing:
+If you intend to visit the beautiful Einhardbasilika, it's important to wear modest clothing:

 If you see the Fastnachtsmuseum, wear museum-appropriate clothing and take: